All Episodes

 That, of course, right outside the courtroom where the jury is deliberating.

-Uh does does that put a weight on the jury that they otherwise wouldn't have?
+Does that put a weight on the jury that they otherwise wouldn't have?

-Uh, because they know that there might be reaction to whatever decision they come up with.
+I think the answer is absolutely positively yes, because they know that there might be reaction to whatever decision they come up with.

-Uh the media has not helped it.
+The media has not helped it.

 Here's the mob in the media.

-Chaotic situation with somebody who's untrained with a weapon, uh, going to the middle of civilians and just looking for trouble.
+Chaotic situation with somebody who's untrained with a weapon, going to the middle of civilians and just looking for trouble.

 And it is trouble that he found.

-Acting job of the crying.
+Acting job of the crime.

 I can't even look at it.

-He was I mean, the stupidity of this.
+I mean, the stupidity of this.

 We know all about him in Zoom calls.

-Uh, some of the dumber moments that we've had from a prosecutor.
+And then using an image from Patrick Swayze's movie, Roadhouse, some of the dumber moments that we've had from a prosecutor.

-They're, of course, their lead, their star witness admitting on the stand under oath that he aimed a loaded firearm right at Kyle Rittenhouse before Kyle fired at him.
+There, of course, their lead, their star witness admitting on the stand under oath that he aimed a loaded firearm right at Kyle Rittenhouse before Kyle fired at him.

-You know, that the never-ending narrative about white supremacy.
+You know, the never-ending narrative about white supremacy, not sure where that came from.

-Uh the judge now has to warn everybody, yeah, be careful, don't listen to the opinions of all these people in the media and Joe Biden.
+Don't listen to the opinions of all these people in the media and Joe Biden.

-Why didn't he talk about the five kids that he was convicted of molesting, or the fact that he was in a mental institution, or the fact that, you know, we have one instance where Kyle Rittenhouse is defending himself when he's being hit with a skateboard.
+Or the fact that he was in a mental institution or the fact that, you know, we have one instance where Kyle Rittenhouse is defending himself when he's being hit with a skateboard.

 That is a weapon.